 Snorkel vest vs. life jacket: Which is right for you?

-Whether you’re an experienced snorkeler or new to this exciting activity, wearing the right flotation device can make a snorkeling outing safer, more relaxing, and more comfortable.
+Whether you’re an experienced snorkeler or new to this exciting activity, wearing the right flotation device can make a snorkeling outing safer, more relaxing and more comfortable.

 Snorkel vest vs. life jacket: how are they different?

+Both snorkel vests and life jackets provide additional buoyancy, but several crucial differences make snorkel vests far better for snorkeling.
 A life jacket is designed to keep your head out of the water and is usually made of foam.
 Because of their construction, life jackets are bulkier than snorkel vests and make it difficult to float comfortably on the water’s surface with your face down.
-A snorkel vest, on the other hand, is lightweight, compact, and inflatable and allows you to swim or float with your face submerged.
+A snorkel vest, on the other hand, is lightweight, compact and inflatable, allowing you to swim or float with your face submerged.

 Why are snorkel vests better than life jackets?